XieHeLi/Snake-eating-War/README.md

 # Snake-eating-War
 This is a game involving a war between two slithers, which is completed by c++ with OpenGL.
+The main function is contained in the Project_Snake.cpp.
+Make sure that the OpenGL envirnment is available before rerun this project.

 Player1 controls the snake with keyboard : W, A, S and D Player2 with ↑, ↓, ← and →